jennaiori/shipp/experiments/hyb24_bl_hpp/README.md

 - requests
 - ipykernel
 - pyomo
+- entsoe-py

-In addition, it uses files of the package shipp (within the same repo)
+In addition, it uses files of the package shipp (within the same repository)

 ## Usage
 The jupyter notebook main.ipynb is used to run all numerical experiments and generate plots.
-The notebook relies on an input file describing the site locations (site2.csv with 2 sites or site.csv with 30 sites).
+The notebook relies on an input file describing the site locations (site_plus2.csv with 2 sites or site_plus.csv with 30 sites).

 ## Authors and acknowledgment